amworsley/m1-debian/README.md

 # Tripwires
 The USB-A Port on the Mac Mini will not work in u-boot and grub.
-The two additional USB-3 ports on the iMac 4 port model also don't work in u-boot, grub and Linux.
+The two additional USB-3 ports on the iMac 4 port model don't work in u-boot, grub and Linux.
 In order to install Linux on a FileVault-enabled Mac run the installer from Recovery open Disk Utility > Expanding "Macintosh HD" > Selecting locked volume > click "Mount".